ValerioS05/pj2Quizzer/README.md

   ![Home page popup](/assets/images/readme-images/firstpop.png)
   ---
   - Ending with a footer containing copyright.
+  - `Scripts`
+    - The home.js file handles the scripts in the index.html
+    - Mainly handles the username input, making sure the user uses only letters and numbers.
+If the username is viable the script will show the button to continue, or listening if the user uses the Enter key.
+    - Also we have the script that handles the popup (display settings and insterting the username in the greetings) and the levels links.
 ### Easy/Normal/Hard
 - The levels pages have same html structure and style, diverging only in some details that help identify in which page we find ourselves in.
 - The first thing we see is a popup triggered from the complete load of the document.